Think what you will of Google products. I personally try to avoid them for privacy reasons.

 Alas, all of the stuff these “geniuses” at Google ask about is culture-specific.
 I am supposed to tell apart a store front, from a house front where glyphs are plastered on the house front which I can’t read, let alone understand.

 Suddenly towers and churches are no buildings according to Google.
 How am I to tell a lake from a river if you show me just a single shoreline?
 Oh, and of course they won’t tell you if you failed.
-As a human you may just as well stop after trying to solve the fifth reCAPTCHA dialog, or check the audio version to receive the confirmation that you have been recognized as a bot.
+As a human you may just as well stop after trying to solve the fifth reCAPTCHA dialog, or check the audio version to receive the confirmation that you have been (wrongly, but very confidently,) recognized as a bot.

 Wow.
 Just wow.
 It’s running the gauntlet with that piece of bovine feces.
 It fails at the single thing it’s meant to do, which is to tell computers and humans apart.